chaseterry/chaseterry.github.io/_posts/2016-9-18-Week-Four.md

 ---

 ## What did you do this past week?
 This week I learned from my mistakes of starting Collatz late and started with my pair programmer on the Netflix project on Monday.
 On Wednesday I learned much more about Bloomberg.
 I originally wrote Bloomberg off as just another "techy" finance company, but Bloomberg seems like a fantastic company that truly cares about making a positive impact.
-My goal after graduation has been to go into an industry ...
+My goal after graduation has been to go into an industry or company that cares and strives to make a positive impact on their employees, customers, or the world.
+Currently looking into healthcare tech firms as that seems like the current best way to have a positive effect.
 Additionally on Friday I learned more basics about C/C++ that I had somewhat used before but never knew the format definitions of them, including arrays, lists, and iterators.
 Unrelated to the class, I made it onto Texas Crew!
 Officially signed onto the team this weekend.

 ## What's in your way?